FrancescoLazzarotto/Climate-Change-Analysis/README.md

 Files:

--Preprocessing.py is the script I am using to preprocess data.
+-Preprocessing.py is the script I am using to preprocess data (NLTK).

+-preprocessingspacy.py is the script I am using to preprocess data (SpaCy).

 -suddividi.py is the script I used to separate the reddit dataset in 5 different dataset to split the work on my machine.